lizadaly/utopia-novels/books/arqtiq/book.md

 epub-file: arqtiq.epub
 description: |
-  This puzzling novel, self-published in 1899, has an idiosyncratic, even ungrammatical writing style, but is deeply creative and strange.
-A [biography](https://lizadaly.com/pages/arqtiq/) of the author is available.
+  This puzzling novel, self-published in 1899, has an idiosyncratic, even ungrammatical writing style, but is deeply lyrical.
+A [biography](https://lizadaly.com/pages/arqtiq/) of the author (who stylized the novel as 'ArQtiQ' in her personal correspondance) has uncovered the many links between the novel and her life story.

 ---

-# Arqtiq
+# ArQtiQ
 ### A Story of the Marvels at the North Pole